 Each program has its own procedures for applying to and completing the minor, and students should contact the department in which the minor is housed for details.
-Students who wish to add or drop a graduate minor from their academic record must submit the appropriate form to make the
+Students who wish to add or

 The Academic Catalog

 Students should consult the Academic Catalog for a list of the approved graduate majors, the campus-approved graduate minors, and approved graduate concentrations.
 A list of the approved joint degree programs and individual program requirements can also be found in the Academic Catalog, including any exceptions to the simultaneous conferral rule.
 For students interested in joint Bachelor's / Master's programs, the undergraduate college's Program of Study will have details about a specific program.